alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

   <figcaption>Sensō-ji is the oldest surviving temple in Tokyo.</figcaption>
 </figure>

-Not far from Asakusa, you can also visit [Tokyo Skytree](https://en.wikipedia.org/wiki/Tokyo_Skytree), which at 634m is the second tallest structure in the world after Burj Khalifa.
+Not far from Asakusa, you can visit [Tokyo Skytree](https://en.wikipedia.org/wiki/Tokyo_Skytree), which at 634m is the second tallest structure in the world after Burj Khalifa.
 But be prepared for a hefty ticket price.
 When we were there in 2017 it was about 20 USD.

 ### Minato

 Next day we started with a short walk in Minato, a big ward situated in the southern part of the city.
-Minato is famous for **Tokyo Tower**, its landmark structure that resembles the Eiffel Tower.
-Truth be told, it doesn't come close to the Eiffel Tower.
-Although, the red-white color scheme does look beautiful and it is nicely floodlighted in the evenings.

-There are multiple buildings which offer a panoramic view of the city, and Tokyo Tower is one of them.
-However, we decided to skip it.
-It is not that expensive, at around 8 USD, but we had a recommendation for another viewpoint, which we will talk about later ;)
+Minato is famous for **Tokyo Tower**, a landmark structure that resembles the Eiffel Tower and offers panoramic views of the city.
+It is not as spectacular as the Eiffel Tower, but the red-white color scheme is beautiful and the tower is nicely floodlighted in the evenings.
+Going to the top is not that expensive, at around 8 USD, but we skipped it as we had a recommendation for another viewpoint.

 <figure>
   <img src="/img/japan/tokyo-tower.jpg" alt="">